 “I am fearless in social situations.”

-Any time we are in an anxiety-inducing social situation, our minds are often flooded with thoughts of: “What is everyone going to think of ME?
+Anytime we're in an anxiety-inducing social situation, our minds are often flooded with thoughts of: “What is everyone going to think of ME?
 Are they judging ME?
 Are they going to like ME?”
 The way to put an end to these self-absorbed thoughts that intensify feelings of social anxiety is to be more concerned with others than you are about yourself.
 You can do this by engaging with them and by cultivating a genuine concern to get to know more about them.
 Really listen to what is being said, rather than getting caught up in your own thoughts about yourself.
 Release the need to be perfect.

 While you may think others value perfection, what people crave most is authenticity.
 Showing a genuine concern and attentiveness to learn more about the other person will make you far more likable than the person trying to maintain a perfect appearance.
 Who knows, this practice may even cause you to come to enjoy social engagements!